Dynamics of clusters of galaxies with extended $f(\chi)$ gravity: Introduction

-The article is organized as follows.
-In section~\ref{weak-field-limit} the weak field limit for a static spherically symmetric metric of any theory of gravity is established and we define the orders of perturbation to be used throughout the article.
-In section~\ref{extended-gravity} we show the particular metric theory proposed by \citet{bernal11a} to be tested with the astronomical observations.
-The results from the perturbation theory for the vacuum field equations up to the fourth order in perturbation for such metric theory are presented.
-With these results, we obtain the gravitational acceleration generated by a point-mass source and its generalization for extended systems, particularly for applications to clusters of galaxies.
-In section~\ref{cluster-profiles} we establish the way to fit the corrections to the metric coefficients from the observations of 12 Chandra X-ray clusters of galaxies.
-Finally, in section~\ref{discussion} we show the parameters calibration of the generalized gravitational acceleration obtained in section~\ref{extended-gravity} through the observationally derived dynamical mass of the clusters of galaxies, and we discuss our results.
+The article is organized as follows: In Section~\ref{weak-field-limit}, the weak field limit for a static spherically symmetric metric of any theory of gravity is established and we define the orders of perturbation to be used throughout the article.
+In Section~\ref{extended-gravity}, we show the particular metric theory to be tested with astronomical observations.
+The results from the perturbation theory for the vacuum field equations, up to the fourth order in perturbations, are presented.
+With these results, we obtain the gravitational acceleration generated by a point-mass source and its generalization to extended systems, particularly for applications to clusters of galaxies.
+In Section~\ref{cluster-profiles}, we establish the calibration method to fit the free parameters from the metric coefficients, from the observations of the dynamical masses of 12 \textit{Chandra} X-ray clusters of galaxies.
+Finally, in Section~\ref{discussion}, we show the results and the discussion.